On the surface, the idea of people sharing the same motivation for happiness based on a personality type sounds far-fetched.

 Rest assured that many Sagittarians will receive salary increases, wedding engagements, and new cars on that day.

 However, individuals having similar human experiences at the same time should not be shocking.
 It’s not prophetic; it’s inevitable.

 Although our environment and genetic makeup play a huge role in manifesting our personalities, data suggest that personality traits share common characteristics.

 Understanding this phenomenon may assist us in determining what makes introverts happy and what types of people bring us joy.

 Liz Lynch, author of the book Smart Networking: Attract a Following In Person and Online, said:

 When we don’t need anything and simply interact with the people around us—with the other students in our classroom, the other players on our sports team, the other professionals in our office, our neighbors next door—we build relationships organically.
-Proximity leads to conversation and shared experiences, which brings us closer and leads to more conversation and shared experiences.
-Over time strong bonds form, without force or fakery.
+Proximity leads to conversation and shared experiences, bringing us closer and more conversation and shared experiences.
+Over time strong bonds form without force or fakery.